ageapps/polymer-style-guide/README.md

 <a name="observers"></a>
 ## Observers

-In order make Obverser callback functions as distinguishable as possible, i will be using `_` prefix and fifferent suffixes accorto the their use.
+In order make Obverser callback functions as distinguishable as possible, the prefix `_` and different suffixes will be used according to their use.
 In most cases `xxx` will be the target variable whitch will update.

 ### Simple and complex Observers
 Use of expression `_xxxChanged`